isabella232/TI_XDCTools/README.md

-# TI_XDCTools
+# Texas Instruments XDCTools

-Texas Instruments XDCTools (this is NOT an official repository of the tools)
+Texas Instruments XDCTools (this is **NOT** the official repository of the tools).
+Please visit the official product page [here](Texas Instruments XDCTools).